aacolin/HR_OL_monitoring/README.md

 # Final Project - Heart Rate Monitoring Project

 ## Overview
-This project implements the **Heart Track** application, an IoT-enabled system for monitoring heart rate and blood o***REMOVED***ygen saturation levels.
-It integrates hardware, backend services, and a responsive web application to provide a seamless user e***REMOVED***perience for individuals or physicians (for advanced functionality).
+This project implements the **Heart Track** application, an IoT-enabled system for monitoring heart rate and blood oxygen saturation levels.
+It integrates hardware, backend services, and a responsive web application to provide a seamless user experience for individuals or physicians (for advanced functionality).

 ## Features
-- Periodic heart rate and blood o***REMOVED***ygen saturation monitoring using the MAX30102 sensor.
+- Periodic heart rate and blood oxygen saturation monitoring using the MAX30102 sensor.
 - IoT device integration with configurable measurement schedules.
 - Responsive web application for monitoring and visualization.
 - Secure backend with RESTful API endpoints and token-based authentication.